connectrpc/connectrpc.com/docs/governance/rfc/005-python-implementation.md

 The Python ecosystem has a big split between asynchronous and synchronous I/O, which will complicate the implementation story.
 Supporting both is important; Python applications tend to commit to one of the two sides of the split and have difficulty using the other.

-Further complicating matters is the Python community is divided regarding the right asynchronous implementation.
+Further complicating matters is that the Python community is divided regarding the right asynchronous implementation.
 [asyncio](https://docs.python.org/3/library/asyncio.html) is the standard library's answer, but you can find adherents of [trio](https://trio.readthedocs.io/en/stable/) and other asynchronous event loops.

 Python's immature support for http/2 is also a major challenge, particularly for servers.